pouyaneth/Penumbra-ceremony/README.md

 https://summoning.penumbra.zone/

-**If you do it right it'll give you a slot number and a transcript hash take a screenshot, copy them and tweet it with tagging Penumbra twitter and at last fill this form.**
+**If you do it right it'll give you a slot number and a transcript hash. take a screenshot, copy them and tweet it with tagging Penumbra twitter and at last fill this form.**

 https://form.asana.com/?k=THhk7qmp3IDwCvXWTPHkow&d=1206052071402903